 How to Turn Off Read Receipts in iMessage for iOS

 Read Receipts allow others to be notified when you have read their messages on an iPhone, iPad, or iPod touch.
 From the user perspective it displays as a tiny “Read” indicator below a sent message if the recipient has seen the message.
 There is some obvious benefit to that, but it can also be a bit annoying and even intrusive from a privacy standpoint.
-Thankfully the feature is easy to turn off or on as your own needs determine, so we’ll show you how to do that.
+Thankfully the read receipts feature is easy to turn off or on in iOS as your own needs determine, so we’ll show you how to do that.

 Obviously iMessage needs to be configured and working in iOS to have this option in the first place, since Read Receipts are not delivered on standard text messages.